 Especially that, beyond its natural attractions, Gatineau Park is rich in history.
 So I decided to explore the park and one of its unusual places: the Carbide Willson ruins.
 A place that has already been part of the list of “40 most beautiful forgotten places in the world” of the Geneva daily Le Temps (a list in which we also find the Eastern State Penitentiary that I visited a few weeks ago).

 Thomas “Carbide” Willson was a scientist and inventor of the early 20th century who made a fortune in developing a process for creating carbide calcium (hence his nickname).
 In 1907, he settled on the shores of Meech Lake (in what is now Gatineau Park) and built a laboratory mill a little further in the forest to experiment with the transformation of phosphoric acid into fertilizer.
 Rumor has it that he has settled deep in the woods to avoid getting his ideas stolen by competitors.

 Carbide Willson was passionate and believed that his experiments would revolutionize the world of fertilization.
 He invested all his savings in his projects and eventually found himself unable to pay his creditors.
 Its properties on Meech Lake were passed over to a tobacco giant, who did not see the point in continuing the fertilization experiments and left the mill falling into ruin.

 These ruins are today a particularly photogenic place.
 There is something magical when you finally arrive in front of them after walking about twenty minutes in the forest.
 They reinforce the impression that Gatineau Park is full of enchanting and secret places … just waiting to be discovered!

-And another interesting fact … Willson’s former home on the shores of Meech Lake is now used as a conference center for the federal government.
-This is where the famous Meech Lake accord was negotiated … But that’s another story!
+And another interesting fact … Willson’s former home on the shores of Meech Lake is now used as a conference centre for the federal government.
+This is where the famous Meech Lake Accord was negotiated … But that’s another story!